coreos/vault-operator/doc/user/tls_setup.md

 ### Using the default TLS assets

-If the TLS assets for a cluster is not specified using the custom resource (CR) specification field, `spec.TLS`, the operator  creates a new CA and uses it to generate self-signed certificates for the Vault servers in the cluster.
+If the TLS assets for a cluster is not specified using the custom resource (CR) specification field, `spec.TLS`, the operator creates a default CA and uses it to generate self-signed certificates for the Vault servers in the cluster.

 These default TLS assets are stored in the following secrets: